pnasis/Anya/README.md

 ```
 .
 ├── assets/                     # Directory containing assets like images
 │   └── logo.png                # Logo for the project
 ├── source/                     # Source code for the project
 │   ├── main.py                 # Main script for packet sniffing and handling
 │   └── firewall.py             # Class for managing iptables operations
+├── testbed/                    # Directory containing required testbed files
+│   ├── Dockerfile.firewall     # Dockerfile for building the firewall container
+│   ├── Dockerfile.scanner      # Dockerfile for building the scanner container
+│   ├── entrypoint.sh           # Script to dynamically set the IP and run the firewall
+│   ├── docker-compose.yml      # Docker compose file for orchestrating the testbed
+│   └── README.md               # Testbed documentation
 ├── LICENSE                     # License for the project
 ├── README.md                   # Project documentation
 ├── requirements.txt            # Python library dependencies
 ```

 ## Security Notes